jsynowiec/node-typescript-boilerplate/README.md

 ## Quick start

 This project is intended to be used with the latest Active LTS release of [Node.js][nodejs].

-To start, just clone the repository with following commands:
+To start, just click the **Use template** green button,

+or clone the repository with following commands:

 ```sh
 git clone https://github.com/jsynowiec/node-typescript-boilerplate